nbbaier/100-days-of-ling/log.md

 **Today's Progress**: Ended up accidentally taking another skip day today because I got on a coding roll and just kept going.

 ### Day 11: Match 16, 2022

+**Today's Progress**: Went to Nanosyntax seminar in the morning and did a little brainstorming about Kabyle verb stem syncrestim.
+Also worked up a little reading list for things I want to read.

 <!-- ### Day 11: 3/16/2022
 ### Day 12: 3/17/2022
 ### Day 13: 3/18/2022